 Peer support is not a clinical intervention or treatment like therapy or psychiatry.
 While peer support specialists are professionals with extensive training and education, what makes their expertise unique is how they are trained to talk about and draw from their own lived experience in order to build relationships and help others feel hope, realize opportunities for growth, and find supportive people, services, and resources.

 Peer support specialists support you while you're figuring out what works and doesn't work for you.
-So, for example, a peer support specialist won't be a tutor, but they will help you organize your workload, figure out how to access learning resources, and practice new ways of managing school and assignments.
+So, for example, a peer support specialist won't be a tutor, but they will help you figure out how to organize your class work, find a tutor, and manage your time so you can get homework done.
 A peer support specialist can't tell you how a specific medication works, but they will share their experience choosing to use (or not use!) medications, help you identify your own values and concerns about medication, and navigate the logistics of finding a medication management provider.

-Practicing new habits, like communication, problem solving, and coping skills that work for you
+Developing communication skills, problem solving abilities, and coping strategies that work for you

 Creating a network of supportive people, places, and activities, or creating a self care plan